SciApps/objective-c-style-guide/README.md

 ## Spacing

-* Indent using 2 spaces (this conserves space in print and makes line wrapping less likely).
+* Indent using 4 spaces.
 Never indent with tabs.
 Be sure to set this preference in Xcode.
+(The rest of the document uses 2 spaces indentation, this conserves space in print and makes line wrapping less likely, in xcode we use the default 4 spaces.)
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.

 **Preferred:**